Web addresses including background/comments from websites

 www.iilondon.co.uk The Insurance Institute of London assists in insurance education and professional development through its lecture and visits programmes.
 Several aviation and aerospace lectures are included each year in the October to March programme.

-www.lloyds.com Lloyd's is the world's leading specialist insurance market and is home to more than 50 leading insurance companies, over 200 registered Lloyd’s brokers and a global network of over 4,000 local coverholders operate in and bring business to the Lloyd’s market, covering more than 200 countries and territories worldwide.
+www.lloyds.com Lloyd's is the world's leading specialist insurance market and is home to more than 50 leading insurance companies, over 200 registered Lloyd’s brokers and a global network of over 4,000 local coverholders operate in and bring business to the Lloyd’s market, covering more than 200 territories.
 Lloyd's is regulated by the Prudential Regulatory Authority (UK) https://www.bankofengland.co.uk/prudential-regulation and Financial Conduct Authority (FCA) http://www.fca.org.uk/.
 A public register of Lloyd's brokers is available at http://www.lloyds.com/The-Market/Directories.

 https://mwl.xchanging.com The Model Wordings Library.
 From the renewal of the ABC Master Lineslip with effect from 17 October 2007, the ABC wordings are available on the MWL which is an electronic library of information that serves the insurance process from cover note and policy issuance to claim handling and litigation.
 Lawyers, brokers, underwriters, and loss adjusters - everyone involved in the industry has a use for the service.
 Indeed, the MWL can boast over 1,100 users in 30 countries who use this dynamic, interactive service to gain access to over 18,500 wordings, whether in English or in a number of other European languages.
 The database additionally includes associated documents screens.
 Subscribers can search for a wording whilst also accessing ancillary information relating to the use and the history of that wording, as well as listings of any associated wordings and clauses.
 The MWL is continually expanding and developing both to reflect changes in the insurance world as well as customer demand.